If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

 Dynamic Stretches

-- Walking lunges: Add trunk twists to stretch and mobilize the spine and core.
+• Walking lunges: Add trunk rotations to stretch and mobilize the spine and core.

-Overall, your stretching routine does not need to be particularly time- or energy-intensive in order to be effective.
+Overall, your stretching routine does not need to be particularly time—or energy-intensive to be effective.

-Depending on the type of exercise you plan to do (running, strength training, cycling, etc.), pick 3-5 dynamic stretches that target the primary muscles you will be using during the workout and perform each dynamic stretch for 30-60 seconds before your workout.
+Depending on the type of exercise you plan to do (running, strength training, cycling, etc.), pick 3-5 dynamic stretches that target the primary muscles you will be using during the workout and perform repetitions of each one for 30-60 seconds before your workout.

-After your workout, include a handful of passive stretches that target the primary muscles you exercised during your workout and perform each stretch 1-3 times for 15 to 30 seconds each.
+After your workout, include a handful of passive stretches that target the primary muscles you exercised during it.
+Perform each stretch 1-3 times for 15 to 30 seconds each.

 For example, a runner might do some walking lunges, hip swings, and butt kicks before running and may do a standing quad stretch, standing hamstring stretch, and standing IT band stretch by crossing one leg over the other after the run.

-Now that you know which type of stretching to do when, when referring to static stretching vs dynamic stretching, you can check out our lists of dynamic and static stretches for your pre and post-workout routines.
+Now that you know which type of stretching to do when referring to static stretching vs. dynamic stretching, you can check out our lists of dynamic and static stretches for your pre-and post-workout routines.